 If you’re looking for a middle ground between the previous two plugins, Activity Log may be worth a look.
-It tracks more types of activities than Simple History does, and provides a somewhat more robust feature set, yet still not as powerful and good coverage as WP Security Audit Log.
+It tracks more types of activities than Simple History does, and provides a somewhat more robust feature set, yet still not as powerful and good coverage as WP Activity Log.
 You’ll be able to see right away when just about any change is made to your site, and you won’t need to perform any setup to get the plugin working.

 - Lets you search for specific data using a text search feature and various filters.

 - Provides very basic email notifications, to let you know when changes are made to your site.